Your dog is weird.

 The easiest way to deal with a scratching dog is to redirect the scratching to a place where digging is more appropriate.
 Giving your dog a big, comfortable bed is always a good idea.
 Some pet owners have found tremendous amounts of success with covered dog beds, as those beds seem to really speak to a dog’s burrowing instincts.
 The Diggs Revol crate in combination with their crate cover and Snooz pad is a great solution here.

 If a bed doesn’t help, you might want to make sure that you can limit exactly how destructive your dog can get.
-The easiest way to do this is by trimming your dog’s nails, a process that might actually make your dog a little less likely to scratch up your furniture after it is done.
+The easiest way to do this is by using a dog nail grinder to trim their nails, a process that might actually make your dog a little less likely to scratch up your furniture after it is done.

 Finally, you can try to replace your dog’s behavior.
 If your dog starts to dig at something, try to immediately redirect him or her to a favorite toy.
 This will help your dog start to associate whatever is setting off his or her scratching instinct with the toy instead, which may change up the behavior.